liang-jinghoe/LearningGitP2/README.md

 # LearningGit

-This changge is made on my Laptop
+This change is made on my dekstop

 Mr. Nawaf told me to make some changes